 Researchers claim this massive undertaking occurred between 1756-1803.
+Some groups were rumored to have as many as 350 men and 450 horses.
 The largest group of French were said to have left from New Orleans around 1799.
-They mined and then processed the gold in camps spread out from Wolf Creek Pass, Colorado to the headwaters of Arkansas River near current day Leadville.
-They possibly traveled as far west as the Gunnison valley.
-It was thought that this group was secretly financed by Napoleon Bonaparte.
-And perhaps even more fascinating is the rumor that in mid 1700’s, a large battalion of French soldiers reportedly left Canada hauling vast amounts of gold into this area while traveling to the Presidio in Santa Fe, New Mexico!
+This group was rumored to be secretly financed by Napoleon Bonaparte himself.
+They mined and processed the ore in gold camps that were created for the task.
+These camps were spread out from Wolf Creek Pass to the headwaters of Arkansas River near current day Leadville.
+They possibly mined into the Gunnison valley.
+The gold was then buried in 3 locations for later retrieval.
+Perhaps the most fascinating rumor was during the mid 1700’s, a large battalion of French soldiers reportedly left Canada hauling vast amounts of gold into this area.
+Their destination was the Presidio in Santa Fe, New Mexico!

-This website is dedicated to the research and perhaps retrieval of “The Lost French Gold.”
-It is also the story of our groups trials and tribulations.
-Ultimately, the authors of this website believe that this legend is real and numerous details have been documented in an attempt to find the location.
-Our motto is Dare to Dream!
+This website is dedicated to the research and retrieval of “The Lost French Gold.”
+It also records our groups trials and tribulations over the past 16 years.
+Ultimately, the authors of this website believe that this legend is real.
+There are enourmous amounts of detail that have been documented searching for it’s location.
+Our motto has always been Dare to Dream!